-Q: (Comes on mic.)
-Thank you.
-And the narco trade, you've seen success.
+QUESTIONER.
+Actually, I had a question for you as well.
+You spoke about the goal being deterrence or changing behavior.
+You mentioned the narco trade, you've seen success.
 What about in human rights issues?
-Iran is - you know, has a huge issue with human rights.
+Iran has a huge issue with human rights.
 It's a human rights violator.
 And the present administration wants to target Iranians in that specific area.
 Is there any rate, any chance of success, sanctioning people for human rights?

-SMITH: I mean, in my mind - and this is very personal, based on work I've done in places like the Balkans and other places - I think human rights are a really hard thing to sanction people for, not just from an evidentiary perspective but from a behavior-change perspective, because very often people who are committing human rights violations are doing it in the name of what they think of as a broader ideal.
-You have - you know, that their people have been somehow aggrieved, and therefore they're acting in a way to remove other people, forcible repatriation of people; the Rohingya issue, what happened during the Yugoslav wars in the 1990s.
+Mr. SMITH.
+I mean, in my mind-and this is very personal, based on work I've done in places like the Balkans and other places-I think human rights are a really hard thing to sanction people for, not just from an evidentiary perspective but from a behavior-change perspective, because very often people who are committing human rights violations are doing it in the name of what they think of as a broader ideal.
+You have-you know, that their people have been somehow aggrieved, and therefore they're acting in a way to remove other people, forcible repatriation of people; the Rohingya issue, what happened during the Yugoslav wars in the 1990s.
 That's a much harder thing, I think, to move people on.

 Corruption is so much more venal.
 It's so much more sort of obvious, in a way, that I think in some respects it's the Kony question.
 Does Joseph Kony deserve to be sanctioned?
 Absolutely.
 Do we think that will actually change his behavior?
 I think we need to be honest about that.
-The beauty of corruption is that it actually is - it links with the nature of the tool, right.
-The nature of a sanctions tool is it limits people's ability to move money.
+The beauty of corruption is that it actually is-it links with the nature of the tool, right?
+The nature of a sanctions tool is, it limits people's ability to move money.
 And what is corruption but money, right?
 It's the ability to get assets.
 And so it really links, whereas human rights is often a lot more involved to it.
 So it's a lot more challenging.
 That doesn't mean you shouldn't do it.
-I just think that we can - I think that the impact might be less in one versus the other.
+I just think that we can-I think that the impact might be less in one versus the other.

-DUBOWITZ: Can I say something really quickly about that?
-I mean, I think one of the mistakes that certainly we made over the past 15 years in focusing on Iran and focusing on the human rights issues is not doing enough to persuade the U.S. government to link the human rights abuse, the malign conduct, to an economic penalty, because I think Adam's exactly right.
-I mean, when you name and shame Sadeq Larijani, which I thought was a very important political sanction that the U.S. government just did recently, something that previous administrations had also considered, I think there's political potency and there's symbolic potency.
+Mr. Dubowitz.
+Can I say something really quickly about that?
+I think one of the mistakes that certainly we made over the past 15 years in focusing on Iran and focusing on the human rights issues was not doing enough to persuade the U.S. Government to link the human rights abuse, the malign conduct, to an economic penalty, because I think Adam's exactly right.
+I mean, when you name and shame Sadeq Larijani, which I thought was a very important political sanction that the U.S. Government just did recently, something that previous administrations had also considered, I think there's political potency and there's symbolic potency.

 But, boy, wouldn't it be useful if we could attach that designation to an economic impact that would really actually inflict economic harm on the regime that he is part of?
-And we can talk about, you know, how to design the appropriate economic penalties.
+And we can talk about how to design the appropriate economic penalties.
 But it's not enough just to name and shame.
 It's got to have economic pain attached to it.
-And I don't believe our human rights sanctions - and I may be wrong - and other sanctions programs, but I don't believe they actually have that nexus, an economic nexus.
+And I don't believe our human rights sanctions-and I may be wrong-and other sanctions programs, but I don't believe they actually have that nexus, an economic nexus.
 I personally think they should.

-MASSARO: Ilya, please.
+Mr. MASSARO.
+Ilya, please.

-Q: Very quickly.
+QUESTIONER.
+Very quickly.
 Ilya Zaslavskiy, Free Russia Foundation.